-The IR Department will regularly provide reports to the CEO, Representative Director and corporate director in charge and engage in discussion with them regarding investors' views and questions obtained through individual meetings, to ensure that these resources are being utilized to increase business and corporate value.
-Moreover, the CEO and others will provide reports to and engage in discussion with the board in regard to important matters.
+The IR Department will regularly provide reports to the CEO and other officers and engage in discussion with them regarding investors' views and questions obtained through individual meetings, to ensure that these resources are being utilized to increase business and corporate value.
+Moreover, the CEO and others will provide reports to and engage in discussion with the board and the Corporae Officers Meeting in regard to important matters.